FreeTAKTeam/FreeTakServer/README.md

 Welcome to the FreeTakServer (FTS) git repository.

-FTS is a Python3 implementation of the TAK Server for devices like CivTAK, WinTAK, and ITAK, it is cross-platform.
+FTS is a Python3 implementation of the TAK Server for devices like [ATAK](https://play.google.com/store/apps/details?id=com.atakmap.app.civ), WinTAK, and ITAK, it is cross-platform.
 We use the Flask framework for web services.
 It's free and open source (released under the Eclipse Public License).

 ## User Documentation